 Apply pressure to your baby’s gums by rubbing them to relieve the pain.
 Another way to ensure your baby receives pressure on the painful areas of the mouth is to rub your baby’s gums with a clean, wet washcloth.
 The pressure applied and the washcloth’s wetness will greatly help reduce the pain your baby is feeling.

 Do NOT rub alcohol on your baby’s gums.
-Because of the harm of alcohol for babies, it’s best to stay away from alcohol for soothing your baby’s teething pain.
+Because of the harm of alcohol for babies, it’s best to stay away from alcohol to soothe your baby’s teething pain.
 There are many safe ways to relieve your baby’s teething pain, but this is not an ideal one.
 Resort to remedies that pose little to no risk to your young child.

 How often should your child see their pediatric dentist?